dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 export PATH
 ```

+If you do the same thing you might want to be mindful of the `/home/user` in that path.

 Setup your go environment a little, goal here being able to run binaries that are in your `GOPATH`'s `bin` directory.